New on May 22, 2022

 Odd-numbered years: one central Student Jamboree (C)

 - Date of the event: last Saturday in March.
-If this day is also the Holy Saturday, the event will be on the first Saturday in April.
+If this day is also the Holy Saturday, the event will be on the second to last Saturday in March.

 - The dates for the next years are (N/S = North/South; C = Central):